SlabyG/SlabyGYM/README.md

 ## Deployment
 * Log in on github, click Settings
 * Scroll to Github Pages and click on the link bellow (**Pages settings now has its own dedicated tab!
 Check it out here!**)
-* Click Sellect Branch and change it to Master,
+* Click Select Branch and change it to Master,
-* Click on Select Folder and sellect root
+* Click on Select Folder and select root
 * Save your settings you will notice that you will be provided with a link above for your website.

 ## Credits